Explore the Rich Traditions of India with Excursion2India Heritage Tour

 A UNESCO World Heritage site, Khajuraho has over 20 temples which have withstood the weathering over the years.
 Khajuraho is well known world over for these very temples.
 Exterior walls of some of these temples have carvings showing sexual pleasures – something which has always generated curiosity among the travelers.
 Temples in Khajuraho are in three different groups – Western Group of Temples, Eastern Group of Temples and Southern Group of Temples.
-Western Group of Temples is the most famous temple complex.
-Kandariya Mahadeva Temple is the largest of the remaining temples at Western Group of Temples.
+Western Group of Temples is the most famous and Kandariya Mahadeva Temple is the largest of these remaining temples.

 Have dinner in the evening.
 Overnight in Varanasi.

-Return to the banks and explore the network of narrow lanes of Varanasi.
-Try out the traditional thandai.
-You can also try some traditional food items in the small old restaurants located in these lanes.
+ry out the traditional thandai.
+You can also try some traditional food items in the small old restaurants located.
 Later, move on to see the traditional art of making Banarasi Sarees – something which is a gift for all new brides.
 You can buy one if you want to.

 Go on to visit Goddess Durga Temple, where locals visit in big numbers and you can see lots of monkeys roaming around getting fed by the locals.
 Sankat Mochan Hanuman Temple and Tulsi Manas Temple are also quite famous temples, located nearby.